rafaelpsilva07/composipy/README.md

 **composipy** is a python library to calculate composite plates using the classical laminate theory.
 This library is designed to be simple, userfriendly and helpfull.

 Composipy is able to perform buckling calculation considering different boundary conditions and in-plane load applications.
-See **examples**.
+See [Examples](https://rafaelpsilva07.github.io/composipy/notebooks/Examples_BCs.html).

 <img src="https://github.com/rafaelpsilva07/composipy/blob/main/doc/images/load_bcs_examples.PNG" width="700">